Degania Alef: Umm Junieh village

 The Muslim village called Umm Junieh is mentioned during the Late Ottoman period (late 19th century) at the site from which the first Jewish settlers would start establishing their community in 1909–1910.
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place as ruined.
 Umm Junieh was just by the ancient bridge known in Arabic as Jisr es-Sidd, which was also noted as ruined by Jacotin.

 In 1875, Victor Guérin observed the village of Oumm Djouneh, sitting on a hill east of the river Jordan.
 In 1881, the PEF's Survey of Western Palestine (SWP) described the place, cited as Umm Junieh, as a stone and adobe village, on the east side of the river Jordan, on the top of the eastern bank of the river.
 It contained about 250 Muslim inhabitants.
 All the plain around was arable soil; no trees.
 A mill was worked at the village.
 A population list from about 1887 showed that Umm Juny had about 330 inhabitants, all Muslim.

 Beginnings

 At Umm Juni

 Degania (later Degania Alef) was the first kvutza-type agricultural settlement established by Zionist pioneers of the New Yishuv under Ottoman rule.
 The location was south-west of the Sea of Galilee, at a place known in Arabic as Umm Junieh or Umm Juni, within the administrative Ottoman area of Acre Sanjak.
-It was founded in 1910 by a group of eight men and a one woman, the "[labour] conquest group", followed at the end of the same year by what would become the permanent settlers group (ten men and two women).
+It was founded in 1910 by a group of eight men and one woman, the "[labour] conquest group", followed at the end of the same year by what would become the permanent settlers group (ten men and two women).